usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

 Hub decoding, re-encoding or re-signing it. `RawSpdu` messages are produced by the [Message Receiver Plugin](../MessageReceiverPlugin/README.md) when its **FullSPDUMode** is enabled.

-No new configuration keys are needed.
-The existing `messages` entries are reused, with the following differences from the J2735 path:
+Differences from the current J2735 path:

 - **tmxType** is matched against the J2735 type of the message *inside* the SPDU, which uses the same labels as the J2735 path (`BSM`, `SPAT-P`, `MAP-P`, `PSM-P`, ...).
 An SPDU whose payload cannot be